 If your cat is already harness-trained & docile, or your out-door environment is low-risk (few or no threats from traffic, sudden loud noises, or other animals), a strap leash can be a good option.

-If your cat is not leash tolerant or is a feline Houdini, check out these harness vests, which your Bengal may find more comfortable and they are more likely to prevent escape.
+If your cat is not strap tolerant or is a feline Houdini, check out these harness vests, which your Bengal may find more comfortable and they are more likely to prevent escape.

 This post describes how to put a harness on a cat.